Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Uniswap Node

-The Uniswap Node retrieves data from a [Uniswap Oracle](https://docs.uniswap.org/concepts/protocol/oracle).
-Note that the timestamp returned by this node is always 0.
+The Uniswap Node retrieves data from a [Uniswap Oracle](https://docs.uniswap.org/concepts/protocol/oracle). **Note that the timestamp returned by this node is always 0.**

-- `nodeType` Value: 6
+- `nodeType` Value: 4
 - Parameters:
   - `address tokenAddress` - The address of the token
   - `address stablecoinAddress` - The address of the stablecoin